Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Abstract

 \section{Abstract}

-In this work, we demonstrate the equivalency of the Rotating Parallel Ray Omnidirectional Integration (RPR-ODI) and the Pressure Poisson Equation (PPE) for pressure field reconstruction from corrupted image velocimetry data.
-Building on the work by \citet{zigunov2024one}, we show that performing the ODI is equivalent to pursuing the minimum norm least square solution to a Poisson equation with all Neumann boundary conditions, which is an ill-posed problem.
-Looking through the lenses of the well-posedness of the Poisson equation, linear algebra, as well as regression and optimization, we provide a comprehensive and integrated framework to analyze ODI/PPE-based pressure field reconstruction methods.
-The new comprehensions on the equivalence of ODI and PPE not only can reduce the immense computational cost of ODI to that of PPE, but more importantly, unveil their shared strengths and limitations.
-This paves the way for further improvements in ODI/PPE-based pressure field reconstruction by utilizing the extensive literature on fast, robust elliptic solvers and their associated regularization methods.
-Throughout this work, we include remarks and notes offering theoretical and computational insights valuable to experimentalists.
-Some of these notes illustrate a ``minimalist" regularization strategy, serving as ``minimal reproducible examples" that provide a foundation for further refinement.
+In this work, we demonstrate the equivalency of the Rotating Parallel Ray Omnidirectional Integration (RPR-ODI) and the Pressure Poisson Equation (PPE) for pressure field reconstruction from corrupted image velocimetry data (dubbed `$\text{ODI} \equiv \text{PPE}$').
+Building on the work by \citet{zigunov2024one}, we show that performing the ODI is equivalent to pursuing the minimum norm least squares (MNLS) or minimum norm (MN) solution to a Poisson equation with all Neumann boundary conditions.
+By looking through the lens of linear algebra, regression, optimization, and the well- posedness of the Poisson equation, we provide a comprehensive and integrated framework to analyze ODI/PPE-based pressure field reconstruction methods.
+The new comprehensions on $\text{ODI} \equiv \text{PPE}$ provides theoretical and computational insights valuable to experimentalists beyond reducing the \textcolor{black}{high} computational cost of ODI to that of PPE.
+More importantly, we i) provide a comprehensive guideline for robust pressure reconstruction, and ii) unveil the shared strengths and limitations of ODI and PPE, which are elaborated in remarks and notes throughout this work.
+Some remarks suggest simple regularization strategies that serve as `minimal reproducible examples' and provide a foundation for further refinement.
+This work paves the way for further improvements in ODI/PPE-based pressure field reconstruction by utilizing the extensive literature on fast and robust elliptic solvers as well as their associated regularization methods.
 Numerical experiments are presented to support and illustrate these arguments.